o3de/sig-release/.github/ISSUE_TEMPLATE/roadmap-item.md

 ---
 name: 'Roadmap Item'
-about: Create Roadmap Item for this project
+about: Create roadmap item for this project
 title: Roadmap Item =description=
 labels: kind/roadmap
 assignees: ''

 ---

-# O3DE RFC Feature Template
+# O3DE Roadmap Item Template

 ### When using this template, you do not have to fill out every question below.
 The questions are there for guidance.